 As a primary or first-publication, archival journal, our purpose is to publish manuscripts that significantly advance the entrepreneurship field.
 Entrepreneurship includes but is not limited to: the creation of enterprises; management of small firms; and issues in family businesses.
 Other areas considered within the journal's scope are: international and cross-cultural studies; entrepreneurship in the not-for-profit sector; interdisciplinary approaches to the study of entrepreneurship; and public policy issues impacting entrepreneurial ventures.

 Original manuscripts of either a conceptual or empirical nature that are the result of scholarly research and which contribute to the mission above will be considered.
 The words "original manuscripts" presuppose that the work has not been substantially published anywhere, including made widely available on the Internet for an extended period of time.
 "How to" expositions are not acceptable.

 At this time we are not accepting manuscripts relating to entrepreneurship education.
-Also, we have discontinued publishing teaching cases in the journal (see How to Submit a Case).
+Also, we have discontinued publishing teaching cases in the journal.

 WHERE TO SUBMIT